YanLuong/School_District_Analysis/README.md

-    - ##### Scores by school spending
+    - ##### Scores by school spending:
          We can see that after the ninth grade scores were adjusted that there was a very small impact on the scores by school spending.
 Thomas High School falls in the $630-$644 spending range so that is where the impact is seen.
 The difference in score is only noticeable in the decimal.
 If we were to refer to the formatted dataframe (without decimals) then we would not see any difference at all as the decrease was so minor.
 Refer to the first screenshot (non formatted to show the decimals) to see the difference prior to removing ninth grade scores and the latter image showing the scores after replacing the ninth grade scores.
-Altering the ninth grade scores led to a 0.08% decrease in the '% Overall Passing' score by school spending.
+Altering the ninth grade scores dropped the '% Overall Passing' by 0.08 in the score by school spending analysis.

          ![Scores by spending](https://github.com/YanLuong/School_District_Analysis/blob/main/Resources/Score_by_spending_with_THSninthgrade.png)